tiavlovskiegor24/Quote-request-booking/booking_probability.md

 \qquad
 F(r,q) = \mathbf{true} \;\Longleftrightarrow\; r \le q.
 $$
-Following the profunctor-nucleus formalism, this single profunctor induces an adjunction between the powerset lattices $\mathcal{P}([0,1])$ of rates and requests via two dual closure operators:
+This single feasibility relation induces an adjunction between the powerset lattices $\mathcal{P}([0,1])$ of rates and requests via two dual closure operators:
 - The **upper closure** gathers all rates that a family of requests would accept.
 - The **lower closure** gathers all requests that would accept a family of rates.

-Each is a monotone endomap on $\mathcal{P}([0,1])$; they are the two sides of a Galois connection from which both willingness-to-pay (WTP) and rejection thresholds will be derived as adjoint scalar maps.
+Each is a monotone endomap on $\mathcal{P}([0,1])$; they are the two sides of a Galois connection from which both willingness-to-pay (WTP) and expected rejection levels will be derived as adjoint scalar maps.

 ### Upper closure